PSTAT197-F23/Final-Project-Group5/README.md

 Kaitlyn Lee, Sanaz Ebrahimi, Yoobin Won, Aron Ma, Dylan Fu

-This is a template repository for a group assignment to produce a descriptive analysis of class survey data.

 Your repository should contain:

 1) A brief .README summarizing repo content and listing the best references on your topic for a user to consult after reviewing your vignette if they wish to learn more